johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/ComponentsStarterKit.md

 For full code, please
 [review code](https://github.com/johnsonandjohnson/Bodiless-JS/tree/master/examples/starter/src/components/Layout)

-The components within this file are providing two abilities:
+The HOC's used in this file are responsible for both rendering and editing meta-tags:
 #### Adding SEO form to Editor interface
 The `withMetaForm` provides ab ability to insert a SEO form within the editor inferface for the site editor to manipulate meta date per page.

-Besides adding the form, the site builder will also define the fields that the site builder can see to edit in the page.
+Besides adding the form, the site builder will also define the fields that the content editor can see to edit in the page.

 #### Adding metatag to the document HEAD

-In addition, the calls to `withMeta*` are HOC's that will obtain the value of data out json object (where its written by the editor.)
-You can also review and see some meta data are associated at page level or at a site (global) level.
+In addition fo defining the form fields, the calls to `withMeta*` also render the meta-tags to the document head, using data from json objects which were written by the editor.
+You can also see defined here some site-level meta-tags which are not exposed to the editor for modification.

 For full information on adding metadata, please read [Meta](TBD)